 Canada as a whole is known for its jaw-dropping landscapes, but Calgary itself is a beautiful place to indulge your senses.
 If you’re looking to fully immerse yourself in nature, then select one of the many bike trails located in and around Calgary, explore the nearby Heritage Sites and even visit the Calgary Zoo if you’re traveling with youngsters.

 To fully embrace Canada’s idyllic landscapes, rent a car and travel to Banff National Park, which is a mere hour and a half away.
 Once you’re there, check out Moraine Lake, Lake Louise, and Peyto Lake.
 Their waters are a deep, turquoise blue, and the surrounding mountainscapes will blow your mind.

 Treat Your Taste Buds

-For craft beer connoisseurs, Calgary’s craft beer scene is slowly developing with a whole host of micro-breweries popping up, putting them on the beer map; their food scene is also flourishing, with many culinary delights steering away from their notorious beef-related dishes (although their beef is still one to try).
+For beer connoisseurs, Calgary’s craft beer scene is slowly developing with a whole host of micro-breweries popping up, solidly putting them on the Canadian beer map.
+The Calgary food scene is also flourishing, with many culinary delights moving beyond from their famous beef-related dishes (although their beef is still one to try).
 Nowadays, the restaurants in Calgary have ever-changing menus and the freshest, local ingredients.
-Before you visit, make sure to find the best Calgary restaurants around.
+Before you visit, make sure to take a look at a listing of some of the best Calgary restaurants .